 FReM stipulates that approximate actuarial assessments in intervening years between formal valuations using updated membership data are accepted as providing suitably robust figures for financial reporting purposes.
-The pension liability recognised in these financial statements has been calculated using full membership data as at 31 March 2012, as was used for the full scheme valuation, which was completed in March 2015.
+The pension liability recognised in these financial statements has been calculated using full membership data as at 31 March 2015.

-The demographic assumptions used to prepare the pension disclosures as at 31 March 2015 have been derived from the specific experience of the scheme membership, and are the same as those adopted for the 2012 funding valuation of the Police Pension Scheme (England).
+The demographic assumptions used to prepare the pension disclosures as at 31 March 2016 have been derived from the specific experience of the scheme membership, and are the same as those adopted for the 2012 funding valuation of the Police Pension Scheme (England).